-Income Tax Expense-Our year to date effective tax rate for 2010 was 30.7%, as compared to 39.0% in 2009.
-The decrease in the effective tax rate for 2010 is primarily due to the release of certain valuation allowances during the second quarter of 2010.
+Income Tax Expense-Our year to date effective tax rate for 2010 was 33.6%, as compared to 39.0% in 2009.
+The decrease in the effective tax rate for 2010 is primarily due to the release of certain valuation allowances during the second quarter of 2010 and accrual-to-return differences.
 Adjustments to tax reserves are analyzed and adjusted quarterly as events occur to warrant such changes.
 Adjustments to tax reserves are a component of the effective tax rate.
-We currently estimate our annual effective tax rate for 2010 will be between 37% and 40%.
+We currently estimate our annual effective tax rate for 2010 will be between 36% and 38%.

 Outlook-We expect that developing weakness in the underlying environment for nonresidential activity will affect 2010 activity levels in our industry compared to recent years.
-Our backlog while still at solid levels by historical standards has been declining.
-Our primary emphasis for 2010 will be on execution including a focus on cost controls and efficient project and service performance at the unit level.
-Based on our backlog and the weakening economic conditions for our industry, we expect continued profitability during 2010, but we expect lower profitability than we achieved in 2009 as industry conditions continue to weaken.
+Our backlog, while still at solid levels by historical standards, has experienced declines.
+Our primary emphasis for 2010 will be on execution, including a focus on cost controls and efficient project and service performance at the unit level.
+Based on our backlog and despite weak economic conditions for our industry, we expect a profitable fourth quarter, and we anticipate continued profitability in 2011.